-Q. Where are the best beaches?
+Q. Where are the best beaches on Sanibel and Captiva?
 Are they open to the public?

 A. Sanibel and Captiva have lovely public beaches.
 There are 5 accesses on Sanibel: The Lighthouse, Gulfside City Park, Tarpon Bay, Bowmans, and Blind pass.
-On Captiva there are 2 accesses, Blind Pass and Captiva Beach, located at the end of Captiva Dr. The fee for parking is $2.00 an hour.
+On Captiva there are 2 accesses, Blind Pass and Captiva Beach, located at the end of Captiva Dr. The fee for parking is $5.00 an hour on Captiva and $5.00 an hour on Sanibel.
+See pictures and more information here: Sanibel Island and Captiva Island Beaches.

 Q. What is there for children to do?